calimaborges/dr/README.md

   git clone https://www.github.com/calimaborges/dotfiles ~/dotfiles ~/dotfiles/setup
   ```
 - [ ] Are you replacing bash?
-Maybe extending it?
+Maybe extending it.
 - [ ] Allow prompt if some variable inside `.drrc` template is not found